vtempest/git0/readme.md

 </p>

-# GG - GitHub Repo Downloader
+# Git0: GitHub Zero-Step Repo Downloader

 A fast and smart CLI tool to search, download, and instantly set up GitHub repositories with automatic dependency installation and IDE integration.